-For projects located within a FCAA disaster area fire perimeter, as designated by CAL FIRE and available on the CTCAC website, applying for FCAA Federal Credit in the 2020 funding round and in the 2021 first funding round, local approvals and zoning requirements of Section 10325(f)(4) must be evidenced to CTCAC no later than June 1, 2021.
+For projects located within a FCAA disaster area fire perimeter, as designated by CAL FIRE and available on the CTCAC website, applying for FCAA Federal Credit in the 2020 funding round, local approvals and zoning requirements of Section 10325(f)(4) must be evidenced to CTCAC no later than June 1, 2021.
 Failure to do so shall result in rescission of the Tax Credit Reservation on June 2, 2021.
-For the 2021 second funding round, local approvals and zoning requirements shall be evidenced in the application as stated in Section 10325(f)(4).
+The deadline in this paragraph may be extended if the Executive Director finds, in his or her sole discretion, a project merits additional time due to delays directly caused by fire, war, or act of God.
+In considering a request, the Executive Director may consider, among other things, the length of the delay and the circumstances relating to the delay.